sa501428/heme-report/README.md

 **Created for the hematopathology community** 🔬
 *Streamlining report generation while maintaining accuracy and compliance*

-*With gratitude to Dr. Megan Fitzpatrick, Dr. Derek Loneman, and Mass General Brigham Pathology*
+*With gratitude to Dr. Megan Fitzpatrick, Dr. Derek Loneman, Dr. Miekan Stonhill, and Mass General Brigham Pathology*